11. SUGAR, THE DEVIL IN DISGUISE/PART 1: SOME BASIC CONCEPTS (health project99+)

 7. My personal protein approach

 On a typical day, I obtain around 65 grams of proteins from my diet.
-I get 20 grams from fish and 20 grams from nuts.
-I do not eat meat.
+I get 20 grams from fish or chicken and 20 grams from nuts.
+As said I do not eat meat.
 There are 15 grams from low fat French quark and 10 grams from other sources.
 To reach 120+ grams, I rely on carefully chosen plant-based supplements that include all nine essential amino acids.
 I personally stay well below 2 grams proteins per kilogram.
 Fortunately, it is not easy to overdose on protein through regular diet alone; only supplements make it possible.

 For solid information on the necessity of increasing protein intake, search for Thomas deLauer on YouTube.
 He has almost 4 million subscribers.